Ed-Fi-Alliance-OSS/Project-Tanager/README.md

 # Project Tanager

-Design documents and discussions around Ed-Fi's "Project Tanager", which is building the next generation of Ed-Fi technology.
+Design documents and discussions around the Ed-Fi Alliance's "Project Tanager", which is building the next generation of the Ed-Fi Alliance Technology Suite.

 ![Scarlet Tanager, by Adam Jackson, no rights reserved](images/scarlet-tanager_by_adam-jackson_no-rights-reserved.jpg)